lsj5031/Hoppy-Whisper/SMOKE_TEST.md

 ## Success Criteria

-All checklist items must pass for the build to be considered production-ready:
+All of the following must be true for the build to be considered production‑ready:

-- ✅ Application launches without errors on clean Windows 11 VM
+- [ ] Application launches without errors on a clean Windows VM.
-- ✅ Models download and cache correctly
+- [ ] Models download and cache correctly.
-- ✅ Hotkey recording and paste workflow works end-to-end
+- [ ] Hotkey recording and paste workflow works end‑to‑end.
-- ✅ Smart Cleanup functions correctly (no Shift-bypass)
+- [ ] Raw transcriptions are captured without Smart Cleanup.
-- ✅ History and search work with FTS5 queries
+- [ ] History and search work with FTS5 queries.
-- ✅ Settings persist across restarts
+- [ ] Settings persist across restarts.
-- ✅ Start with Windows toggle works correctly
+- [ ] Start with Windows toggle works correctly.
-- ✅ Error handling is graceful with clear notifications
+- [ ] Error handling is clear and non‑crashing.
-- ✅ Performance meets budgets (GPU: ≤600ms, CPU: ≤1.2s)
+- [ ] Performance meets targets (GPU ≲ 600 ms, CPU ≲ 1.2 s).
-- ✅ Paste works in all tested applications
+- [ ] Paste works in all tested applications.
-- ✅ Accessibility features function as expected
+- [ ] Accessibility features (high contrast, keyboard navigation) function as expected.
-- ✅ Application can be cleanly removed
+- [ ] Application can be cleanly uninstalled.

----

-## Failure Reporting

-If any test fails, document:
+If any item fails, record:

-1. **Test Step:** Which checklist item failed
+1. The checklist item that failed.
-2. **Expected Behavior:** What should have happened
-3. **Actual Behavior:** What actually happened
+2. Expected behavior.
+3. Actual behavior.
-4. **Error Messages:** Any dialogs, logs, or console output
+4. Any error dialogs, logs, or crash dumps.
-5. **System Info:** Windows version, hardware specs
-6. **Reproduction:** Steps to reproduce the failure

-Submit failure reports as GitHub issues with the `bug` and `smoke-test` labels.